boneycircuitry/megamega2612/README.md

 this was made for ECE:3360 Embedded Systems at the University of Iowa in Spring 2024

-the project uses 2 ATmega328p ICs to turn a YM2612 FM synthesis IC into a 6-channel polyphonic synthesizer, one of which is the main controller, connected to all peripheral devices except the YM2612 itself, and one peripheral uC that receives data to be written to the YM2612 via SPI, sets the YM's control pins, and writes the data to the appropriate registers.
+the project uses 2 ATmega328p ICs to turn a YM2612 FM synthesis IC into a 6-channel polyphonic synthesizer. one of these ATmegas is the main controller, connected to all peripheral devices except the YM2612 itself, and the other is a peripheral uC that receives data to be written to the YM2612 via SPI, sets the YM's control pins, and writes the data to the appropriate registers using 8 data lines and 7 control lines including an OCR pin for the YM's clock.

-its interface consists of a rotary encoder, 2 push buttons (one on the encoder, but that is not essential for functioning), a 16x2 HD44780 LCD, and MIDI in by way of a 6N138 optocoupler, which received by the main controller's RX pin.
+its interface consists of a rotary encoder, 2 push buttons (one on the encoder, but that is not essential for functioning), a 16x2 HD44780 LCD, and MIDI in received by the main controller's RX pin by way of a 6N138 optocoupler.

 the programs for both ATmegas are handled entirely by interrupts with no polling whatsoever.